mchateloin/8tracks-mix-feeds/README.md

 ## type

-This can either be �created�, �liked�, or �mix_feed.� I was outputting mixes that I�ve liked with the shortcode I used earlier.
-With, �created,� you can output mixes that you�ve created yourself, and with �mix_feed� you can output mixes that appear on your 8tracks dashboard.
+This can either be 'created', 'liked', or 'mix_feed.'
+I was outputting mixes that I've liked with the shortcode I used earlier.
+With, 'created,' you can output mixes that you've created yourself, and with 'mix_feed' you can output mixes that appear on your 8tracks dashboard.

 ## items

-The number of mixes you�ll be pulling.
+The number of mixes you'll be pulling.
 The maximum is 50 and the default is 5.

 ## item_size